 The summary table shows aggregate metrics for all stories sent during the selected date range.
 We'll show you impressions, reach, replies, exits and your engagement rate (replies received relative to unique Instagram accounts that viewed the story).

-Stories metrics breakdown
+Stories metrics insights

-This chart shows you the changes in your Instagram Stories metrics, such as impressions, reach, and replies.
+This chart shows you the changes in your Instagram stories metrics, such as impressions, reach, and replies.
 Besides comparing the data with the previous period, you can also compare two metrics to see how they correlated.
-For example, do posting more Stories correlate with higher reach?
+For example, do posting more stories correlate with higher reach?